Exercise For Older Adults

 WHAT TYPES OF EXERCISE ARE BEST FOR OLDER ADULTS?

-So, what, then, are safe exercises for older adults?
+So, what are safe exercises for older adults?
 Listed below are some recommendations:

 Aerobic Exercise for Older Adults

-• Bicycling: Bicycling is a perfect exercise for improving aerobic capacity.
+• Bicycling: Bicycling is a great exercise for improving aerobic capacity.
 In addition, it will help to strengthen the legs, especially the quads, without placing too much strain on the knees and other joints.
 Bikes with electric motors can be used for assistance pedaling uphill or if you get too tired to make it back home.
 Bicycling is not helpful for maintaining bone density, however.
+And, as mentioned above, if you have bad balance or bad eyesight, limit your bike riding to only a stationary bicycle!

 • Hiking: Hiking can be a lot more aerobic than you might think, especially if the trail is hilly or if you're wearing a backpack.
 In addition, it has been determined that getting out in nature has psychological benefits, too (Berman MG, et al. 2008).